Sum-of-squares decompositions for a family of noncontextuality inequalities and self-testing of quantum devices: Conclusion

 Kochen-Specker contextuality captures the intrinsic nature of quantum theory that essentially departs from classicality.
 It also offers a generalization of quantum correlations beyond nonlocality to a larger class of quantum systems and minimizes the demands to test non-classicality.
 Therefore, it is a fundamental problem to understand what is the maximal information about the underlying quantum system that can be inferred from the correlations observed in a contextuality experiment, and whether this information can be used for certification of quantum devices from minimal assumptions of their internal functioning.

 In this work, we derive self-testing statements for $n$-cycle scenario using weaker assumptions than those made in previous approaches based on Kochen-Specker contextuality \cite{csw,bharti,knill,bharti2019}.
-In particular, we do not assume orthogonality relations between measurement effects and projectivity of the measurements.
-Instead, we consider general two-outcome measurements which nevertheless obey a single assumption (Assumption \ref{as2}) that the Kraus operators representing one of the outcomes are uniquely determined by their corresponding measurement effects.
-While ideal measurements are the prerequisite for noncontextuality, our self-testing statement holds beyond such idealizations inferring nonclassicality from the correlations obtained in sequential measurements.
+In particular, we do not assume orthogonality relations between measurement effects.
+Instead, we consider general two-outcome measurements which nevertheless obey a single assumption that the measurement device does not return any additional information except the post-measurement system and does not possess any memory.
 Moreover, we take a different approach, that is, we use the sum-of-squares 'technique' that has successfully been used in the Bell scenario to derive maximal quantum violation of certain Bell inequalities as well as in making self-testing statements \cite{Bamps,chainbell,satwap,Kaniewski,sarkar2019selftesting,cui2019generalization,kaniewski2019weak,Augusiak_2019}, but has never been explored for self-testing in the contextuality scenario.

 We further remark that self-testing from quantum contextuality is not fully device-independent as far as its original definition is concerned, while, its experimental test does not require space-like separation.
-The assumption \ref{as1} is critical to verify for practical purposes, however, in future studies, one may try to overcome it by restricting the computational power or the memory of the measurement device.
+The assumption is critical to verify for practical purposes, however, in future studies, one may try to overcome it by restricting the computational power or the memory of the measurement device.
 Nonetheless, it is way more powerful than the usual process of tomography.
 It is also distinct from the self-testing approach in prepare-and-measure scenario \cite{STtavakoli,STfarkas} since no restriction on the dimensionality of the preparation is imposed here.

 Although the SOS decompositions hold for a certain number of measurements, a suitable adaptation of our approach in future studies may lead to SOS decompositions for an arbitrary odd number of measurements.
 Another direction for further study is to explore whether our approach can be applied to states and measurements of higher dimension than three and whether our self-testing statements can be made robust to experimental imperfections.
 From a more general perspective, it would be interesting to design a unifying approach to self-testing based on Bell nonlocality and quantum contextuality.